ufidon/eth/labs/lab05/README.md

     20dedcddc0cf3176db3bf18feb979953
     680817337519d1733f52e37dcade465a
     ```
-  - 1. with online tools (you may find more online) and
+  - 4.6.1. with online tools (you may find more tools online) and
-  - 2. Hashcat
+  - 4.6.2.
+Hashcat

 *Optional*
 ---